Truly Multivariate Structured Additive Distributional Regression: Empirical Evaluation

 \subsection{Bivariate Gaussian Distribution}

-\paragraph{Simulation design} The bivariate Gaussian distribution is a Gaussian copula with correlation parameter $\rho=-\frac{\lambda_{21}}{\sqrt{1+\lambda_{21}^2}}$ and Gaussian margins $y_j\sim\ND(\mu_j,\sigma_j^2)$ $j=1,2$.
-We generate $250$ independent data sets with $n=100, 250, 500, 1000$ observations using the additive predictor specifications from \citet{KleKneKlaLan2015}.
-Even though the main focus of our method lies in the estimation of multivariate distributions with non-Gaussian margins, this example works well as a proof of concept simulation study as it allows benchmarking against Bayesian estimation for the bivariate Gaussian distribution, labeld ``bamlss'', as implemented in the \textsf{R}-package \texttt{bamlss} \citep{UmlKleSimZei2021}, the penalized likelihood estimator, labeled ``vgam'', implemented in the \textsf{R}-package \texttt{VGAM} \citep{Yee2010} and the additive covariance matrix model by \citet{GioFasBrowBel2022}, which we label ``mvngam''.
-A fair comparison with a MCTM (labelled ``mctm'') on this data is not straightforward since the current implementation of the \textsf{R}-package \texttt{tram{}} does not yet support additive predictors.
+\paragraph{Simulation design} We simulate data from a bivariate Gaussian distribution with correlation parameter $\rho$ and Gaussian margins $y_d\sim\ND(\mu_d,\sigma_d^2)$ $d=1,2$.
+We generate $250$ independent data sets with $n=100, 250, 500, 1000$ observations using the additive predictor specifications from \citet{KleKneKlaLan2015} with three covariates.
+Even though the main focus of our method lies in the estimation of multivariate distributions with non-Gaussian margins, this example works well as a proof of concept simulation study as it allows benchmarking against all methods discussed in Section~\ref{sec: benchmarks} but \texttt{mctm}.
+A fair comparison with a \texttt{mctm} on this data is not straightforward since the current implementation of the \textsf{R}-package \texttt{tram{}} does not yet support additive predictors.

-\paragraph{Main results} multgamlss accurately recovers the true effects across the various sample sizes and the coverage rates of point-wise 95\% credible intervals are close to the nominal levels.
+\paragraph{Main results} Figure C.5 in the Supporting Information shows the logarithmic average mean squared errors (log-AMSE) of \texttt{multgamlss}, \texttt{bamlss}, \texttt{vgam}, \texttt{mvngam}, \texttt{mle} and \texttt{map} for the five distributional parameters.
+In terms of the log-AMSE, \texttt{multgamlss} is competitive with the leading benchmark method \texttt{bamlss}. \texttt{multgamlss} accurately recovers the true effects across the various sample sizes and the coverage rates of point-wise 95\% credible intervals are close to the nominal levels (see Figure~C.6 in the Supporting Information).
 As anticipated, larger sample sizes yield improved effect estimates and smaller credible intervals.
-In terms of the logarithmic average mean squared errors, multgamlss is competitive with the leading benchmark method bamlss (see Web Appendix~A.2 for more details).
+Generating $1000$ MCMC samples for this set-up with $n=500$ takes about $11$ minutes on a standard laptop.
+The proposed MCMC sampler yields good mixing and convergence qualities as assessed through a number of best practice diagnostic checks \citep{GelVehSimMarCarYaoKenGabBurMod2020} further discussed in Supporting Information~C.